 There are a few variations of the back sleeping positions, and that is called the starfish position.
 IN a starfish position, you would involve your arms being up and put around the pillow.

 If you are a sleeper in starfish back sleeping position, you may end up with shoulder pressure.
 Because the position of your hands will cause pain and stress on your arms.

 People who side sleep, like it to sleep in a fetal position where their arms and legs will be curled and bent.
 Apart from the hands and legs, the body itself is also a little bent.

-Because the position and posture are not straight, most of the people are suffering problem from this position.
+Because the position and posture are not straight, most of the people are suffering problems from this position.
 These problems often lead to long-term back problems.

 The problem becomes more acute when this position restricts the breathing process and implies a good amount of strain on the back and head.
 Also, it applies more and more pressure on the nerve system and restricts the blood flow.

-The next popular sleeping position that many people are accustomed to are stomach sleeping.
+The next popular sleeping position that many people are accustomed to is stomach sleeping.
 Especially, kids and toddlers are pretty likely to sleep in this position.

 Apart from this advantage, there are a number of disadvantages that you need to remember if you are a sleeper of this kind.